 Most digital marketing agencies rely on one, maybe two, advertising exchanges to traffic all of the ads shoppers see during their consideration phase.
 A single, large exchange may deliver display ads to individual websites like The New York Times, possibly reaching up to 90 percent of potential shoppers.
 But these ads are limited to a fraction of websites that shoppers visit regularly.
 Furthermore, the ads don’t often display on the most visible pages of a particular website.
 Agencies will buy leftover advertising space exclusively, so they can pump lots of your ads onto less desirable spaces.
 It’s a less expensive strategy, but also yields poor conversion of shoppers who end up visiting your site.

-These ads are not displayed on trusted auto review sites like Car and Driver and J.D.
+These ads are not displayed on trusted auto review sites like J.D.
 Power – publications that produce the kind of advertising reach most critical to shoppers’ decision-making process.

 Display ads are critical to raising awareness among new shoppers and holding the interest of your current prospects.
 Make sure these ads display on the websites most relevant to in-market shoppers and most effective at helping you achieve a sale.